 Health Policy - Food for Thought: School Meals and Student Health

-Natoshia Askelson, Assistant Professor, Department of Community and Behavioral Health, and PPC Health Policy Research Program researcher, will talk about the role of school meals in students’ health.
+Natoshia Askelson, Assistant Professor, Department of Community and Behavioral Health, and PPC Health Policy Research Program researcher, will lead a panel discussion about the role of school meals in students’ health.

 Natoshia AskelsonHealth Policy Research Program